 What Happens When My Camera Is Serviced?

-Companies that service cameras typically have a few package options.
+Companies that service cameras typically have a few package options available.
 Some companies even send you home with a comparable camera as a replacement while you wait for your camera to be cleaned.
 Whenever possible, we suggest sending your camera off to be cleaned by your camera manufacturer or to one of their partnered service centers.

 A general camera service typically includes checking and/or cleaning the:

 - Function of the camera